Monkstown, Dublin

-Monkstown, historically known as Carrickbrennan (Carraig Bhraonáin), is a suburb on the southside of Dublin, Ireland, located in Dún Laoghaire–Rathdown.
+Monkstown, historically known as Carrickbrennan (Carraig Bhraonáin), is a suburb on the southside of Dublin, Ireland.
+10 km south-east of Dublin city centre, it is in the Dún Laoghaire–Rathdown council area.
 It is on the coast, between Blackrock and Dún Laoghaire while also bordering Sallynoggin and Deansgrange inland.

 The lands of the Carrickbrennan estate form the greater part of the civil parish of Monkstown.

 History

 A church was built at Carrickbrennan (as Monkstown was then known) before the 8th century, and dedicated to Saint Mochonna, bishop of Inispatrick or Holmpatrick by Skerries.
 The grange of Carrickbrennan, otherwise Monkstown, was granted by the King to the Cistercian monks of Saint Mary's Abbey, Dublin, in 1200.
 The monks built their grange near to the church, and the village grew up around it.
 The lands of which it was a part extended as far south as Bulloch harbour on the outskirts of Dalkey, where the monks constructed a fishing harbour protected by a castle.

 In 1539, Henry VIII awarded the Monkstown lands to Sir John Travers, Master of the Ordnance in Ireland.
 John Travers lived in his Castle at Monkstown from 1557 to his death in 1562 (he is buried in the Carrickbrennan Graveyard) when the property fell to James Eustace 3rd Viscount Baltinglass through his marriage to Mary Travers.
 In 1580, the Castle was used as a rebellion stronghold, after which it was awarded to Sir Henry Wallop, Vice-Treasurer of Ireland.
 The lands were later returned to Mary, the widowed Lady Baltinglass, who later married Gerald Alymer.
 On her death in 1610, the Castle was transferred to the Chevers family through the marriage of Mary Travers's sister Catherine to John Chevers, and the property passed directly to his second son Henry Chevers, who married Catherine, daughter of Sir Richard Fitzwilliam.
 Henry and Catherine Chevers lived here with their four children (Walter, Thomas, Patrick, Margaret).

 Upon the death of Henry in 1640, the castle and lands were passed to Walter Cheevers.
 Walter and family received a command to vacate Monkstown in 1653 by the Cromwellian Commissioners, and transplanted to Killyan, County Galway.
 In 1660, Walter Chevers was restored to his estate at Monkstown Castle until his death in 1678.
 His death occurred on 20 December 1678, and he was buried at Mountoun (Monkstown), two days later on the 22nd.
-The Shivers family of America trace their lineage to Thomas Chevers, brother of Walter Chevers of Monkstown, through the Cromwellian warrant, authorized on 26 November 1653 for Captain John Whittey to transport the Thomas Chevers family to America.

 Monkstown was later purchased by the Archbishop of Armagh, Michael Boyle, and his son Murrough Boyle, 1st Viscount Blesington enlarged the castle, making it one of the finest residences.

 Until about 1800, Monkstown was a rural area of open countryside, dotted with large houses owned by the merchants of Dublin.
 The Monkstown Church (Church of Ireland) had been built – but was smaller than the present church.